Parking: Performance parking

 Donald C. Shoup in 2005 argued in his book, The High Cost of Free Parking, against the large-scale use of land and other resources in urban and suburban areas for motor vehicle parking.
 Shoup's work has been popularized along with market-rate parking and performance parking, both of which raise and lower the price of metered street parking with the goal of reducing cruising for parking and double parking without overcharging for parking.

-"Performance parking" or variable-rate parking is based on Dr Shoup's ideas.
+"Performance parking" or variable-rate parking is based on Shoup's ideas.
 Electronic parking meters are used so that parking spaces in desirable locations and at desirable times are more expensive than less desirable locations.
 Other variations include rising rates based on duration of parking.
 More modern ideas use sensors and networked parking meters that "bid up" (or down) the price of parking automatically with the goal of keeping 85–90% of the spaces in use at any given time to ensure perpetual parking availability.
 These ideas have been implemented in Redwood City, California and are being implemented in San Francisco and Los Angeles.

 One empirical study supports performance-based pricing by analyzing the block-level price elasticity of parking demand in the SFpark context.
 The study suggests that block-level elasticities vary so widely that urban planners and economists cannot accurately predict the response in parking demand to a given change in price.
 The public policy implication is that planners should utilize observed occupancy rates in order to adjust prices so that target occupancy rates are achieved.
 Effective implementation will require further experimentation with and assessment of the tâtonnement process.